kimberger/starwars/README.md

 ### Considerations

 - Caching of character and film requests
-- Debounce test causes future tests within the suite to fail.
-Failing to clean up properly?
 - Lower level testing at ui/component level
 - Add error handling
 - Isolate axios usage to make it easier to replace the library in future